sktime/enhancement-proposals/steps/01_forecasting_api/01_forecasting_api.md

 With regard to interface design, there are three key questions:
 * When do we specify the forecasting horizon - at construction, training or prediction?
-* How do we specify the forecasting horizon, e.g. as a new object possibly as part of a full task object or simple positional or keyword arguments?
+* How do we specify the forecasting horizon, e.g. as a new object possibly, as part of a full task object or as a simple positional or keyword argument?
 * Should the interface to specify the forecasting horizon be uniform?

 While the first two questions are less clear, most people agree that whatever interface we choose for the forecasting horizon, it should be uniform, i.e. it should be specified and provided in the same way for all forecasters and methods.